9mat/FCND-Controls-CPP/writeup.md

 #### Implemented body rate control in C++

-It is implemented in `QuadControl::BodyRateControl` function
+It is implemented in `QuadControl::BodyRateControl` function, using P controller with gain of 70 for all the three components.

 ```c++
 V3F QuadControl::BodyRateControl(V3F pqrCmd, V3F pqr)